jvmdevelop/ReplyBot/README.md

 <br>

-**reply-bot** is a lightweight Telegram support bot for VPN services.
+**reply-bot** is a lightweight Telegram support bot.
 Enables seamless communication between users and moderators with message routing and access control.

 ## features